Roborock Reports 2023 Full Year Financial Results

 Growth across Product Categories

-- Roborock’s total robot vacuums shipments surpassed 2 million units, generating an income of 8.09 billion Yuan income (US$1.14 million) and achieving a Year-On-Year growth of 27.14%
+- Roborock’s total robot vacuums shipments surpassed 2 million units, generating an income of 8.09 billion Yuan income (US$1.14 billion) and achieving a Year-On-Year growth of 27.14%

 - Roborock experienced rapid growth across new product categories (product portfolios except robot vacuums), with an income of 554 million Yuan (US$78 million) income and a Year-On-Year growth of 109.4%